PXZUpLUK/Reforestation/README.md

-## Why is there always a gate around cemeteries?
-Because people are always dying to get in.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.